The Perfect Fall Charcuterie Board

 Make sure your serving platter is food safe

 Whenever you’re making a charcuterie board, you’ll want to make sure you have a nice large serving platter or board, just be sure it’s safe to have food served off of it.
 If you’re not sure, the safe bet is to place a piece of parchment paper over the surface to protect the food.

 Don’t forget to add some spreads or dips

 While everyone loves all the meats and cheeses, you’ll want something to mix it up and give the board some variety.
-Adding a jam, chutney, honey and cheese dips will be sure to make your charcuterie board top-notch!
+Adding jam, chutney, honey, and cheese dips will be sure to make your charcuterie board top-notch!
 I like to prep this smoky cheese ball the night before to add to the board.
 It’s always a huge hit, and so easy to make.

-How to Pick the Best Charcuterie and Cheese Pairings
+Tips to Pick the Best Charcuterie and Cheese Pairings

 If you really want to be the hostess with the mostess at your dinner party, you’ll definitely want to learn to put together the best charcuteries and cheese pairing to make an A+ charcuterie board.